 It's also exceptionally responsive to touch, you shouldn't find yourself heavy handedly prodding the screen to get a response.
 A good barometer of this is the keyboard.

-We noted in our Kobo Aura review that the keyboard was sluggish - the Paperwhite is fortunately the opposite of that, with its well-spaced keys and fast response.
+I noted in the Kobo Aura review that the keyboard was sluggish - the Paperwhite is fortunately the opposite of that, with its well-spaced keys and fast response.
 It's one of the best e-ink keyboards on the market.

 Amazon is clearly banking on the fact that you can house your content on the cloud and that's why there's limited storage on the device.

-Your cloud is accessed through the homepage and you can upload or download content at all.
-A good use of the cloud is the fact that purchases remain there and can be added or removed from the device at will.
+Your cloud is accessed through the homepage and you can upload or download content at will.
+A good use of the cloud is the fact that purchases remain there and can be added or removed from the device whenever you want.

 You will always be able to see what's on the cloud (book covers are held on the device) so you should be able to better manage your on-device collection without getting caught short.